mui/material-ui/docs/pages/blog/2023-mui-values.md

 tags: ['Company']
 ---

-## Evolving MUI's core values & behaviors
+## Why we chose to revise our core values

 MUI was founded in 2014 to grow and serve a community — from developers to designers, our core mission has been to enable others to create incredible user experiences with unrivalled speed and ease.